 Exclusive to the Nintendo Switch version of the game is a LAN adaptation of Crime.net.
 Up to four players sharing the same network can attempt to score big together without having to play online.
 There is also an exclusive character - Joy - that has her own set of equipment and weapons, not to mention a really sweet LED mask.
 I assume that she was named for the Joy-Con controllers, which is ironic because the game does not play well using the detachable controllers.
 The analog sticks just seem inadequate for precision and holding the Switch unit for prolonged periods feels awkward.
 If you think you may want to play Payday 2, I highly recommend using a Pro controller.
 Visually, Payday 2 runs at 720p at 30 frames of second when undocked, but the resolution is bumped up to 900p (upscaled to 1080p) when docked, but suffers from performance issues (frequent dips in frame rate into the 20s) and blurry UI elements.

 Payday 2 has a ton of content, adding many pieces that were added to the PC version since the original release.
 And yet, it is still missing content and some of the quality of life patches that have improved the game when playing with AI companions.
 Considering the on-the-go nature of the platform, players will be sending a lot of time with the game while not connected to a network, which is arguably the worst way to experience the game.
 The performance issues, missing content, and brain-dead AI are simply inexcusable.
-There is also a bug when using the device's rest mode, where the controls become unresponsive until the game is restarted.Note: Payday 2 was reviewed based on a digital Nintendo Switch copy of the game, provided by the publisher.
+There is also a bug when using the device's rest mode, where the controls become unresponsive until the game is restarted.Note: Payday 2 Switch was reviewed on Switch.
+A digital copy of the game was provided by the publisher/developer.